LYNCH·LLP

 • What is Examiner Binh Van Ho's overall allowance rate?

-The allowance rate is 84% across 659 disposed (decided) applications in TC 2100.
-This figure pools all of the examiner's decided applications.
+The examiner's pooled allowance rate is 84% across hundreds of decided applications in TC 2100.

 • How many art units does this examiner cover?

-Yes.
 Allowance rates range from 82% to 87% across the examiner's art units.
-The pooled figure of 84% represents the aggregate across all art units combined.

 ◈ RESPONDING TO AN OFFICE ACTION